 Generating and Updating Passwords

 While generally it's good that users don't know their passwords, there are times when they will need them such as when they aren't able to use Chrome.
 For these cases, we will have a secure password storage web site where users can sign in and view (and possibly export?) their passwords.
-Since it should be relatively rare that users need this, and since this information is valuable, having users solve a Captcha before getting this information seems wise.
-We may also want to prompt users to enroll in StrongAuth when they first start using this feature.
+Since it should be relatively rare that users need this, and since this information is valuable, we are debating adding additional safety checks here, such as a prompt to enable StrongAuth.
+TODO(gcasto): Add link once this site is live.

-AutofillManager takes messages from the renderer and makes an OS specific bubble.
-These bubbles use a PasswordGenerator to create a reasonable password for this site (tries to take in account maxlength attribute, pattern attribute, etc.).
+PasswordGenerationManager takes messages from the renderer and makes an OS specific dropdown.
+This UI use a PasswordGenerator to create a reasonable password for this site (tries to take in account maxlength attribute, pattern attribute, etc.).
 If the password is accepted, it is sent back to the renderer.

 Users must have password sync enabled